 With a fascinating maze of cobbled streets, independent shops, and galleries, St Ives is as cultured as it is cute.
 Is it any surprise that the town has a magnetic attraction for artists and romantics?
 It’s a small, quirky and heavily pedestrianized hub that fits a heck of a lot into a limited space and the labyrinth of lanes and curiosities are very much part of the charm.
 There are stacks of great little pubs, shops, and eateries, while bohemian tastes will love the Tate St Ives Gallery (set to reopen in Spring 2017) and Barbara Hepworth Museum and Sculpture Garden.

 Northcote Manor: The most romantic of North Devon mini-moon and wedding venues

 Whether you are looking to tie the knot or enjoy a special honeymoon in Devon, Northcote Manor makes an idyllic escape.
-Offering excellent service, award-winning food and a delightfully romantic location, romantic breaks and beautifully run events are our speciality!
+Offering excellent service, award-winning food and a delightfully romantic location, romantic breaks, and beautifully run events are our specialty!
 See our weddings section and area guide for further information and ideas, or contact us directly HERE.